MicrosoftDocs/win32/desktop-src/winmsg/wm-nccreate.md

 ---
-Description: Sent prior to the WM\_CREATE message when a window is first created. ms.assetid: 5dd0eda3-83a6-4077-a7a3-e371c9413b0f
+description: Sent prior to the WM\_CREATE message when a window is first created. ms.assetid: 5dd0eda3-83a6-4077-a7a3-e371c9413b0f
 title: WM_NCCREATE message (Winuser.h)
 ms.topic: reference